-Critical infrastructure and digital service providers must provide the BSI with the following information for triggering cyber incidents:
+Operators of essential services and digital service providers must provide the BSI with the following information for triggering cyber incidents:

-- The type of disruption. - Possible cross-border effects. - The surrounding technological conditions and affected information technology. - The presumed or known cause of the disruption. - The type of affected facility or site. - The affected critical infrastructure sector and the effects of the disruption on those services.
+- The type of disruption. - Possible cross-border effects. - The surrounding technological conditions and affected information technology. - The presumed or known cause of the disruption. - The type of affected facility or site. - The affected operator's sector and the effects of the disruption on those services.